What Happens to Stock Options if I Leave the Company?

 Tips for Negotiating Equity at Your Next Job

-What happens to vested shares if you leave the company
+What happens to vested shares if you leave the company?

 If your shares are vested, that’s a good thing, but there are often still a number of other considerations.
 Also, keep in mind that vesting ends the day you leave the company.

-Vested stock options
+Vested stock options when you change jobs

 If you have vested stock options (incentive stock options (ISOs) or non-qualified stock options (NQSOs)) that you haven’t exercised, you may have the opportunity to do so before you leave the company or within a defined period of time after you leave.